TRAVEL GUIDES

 €€

-Margarita is our new go-to in Calella.
-Even though it's an Italian restaurant, we're always drawn to their fish of the day, which never fails to impress – consistently excellent.
+Margarita is one of our go-tos in Calella.
+Even though it's an Italian restaurant, we're always drawn to their fish of the day, which never fails to impress and is consistently excellent.
 Their unique salads are a hit as well.
-Our personal favorites are the courgette and watermelon salads – they're a must-share!
+Our personal favorites are the courgette and watermelon salads, they're a must-share!

 As soon as you sit, you’ll have to follow the "pan con tomate" ritual.
-Just take a piece of bread, halve a garlic clove and a tomato, rub them on the bread, then drizzle olive oil and sprinkle salt – simple, but so good.
+Just take a piece of bread, halve a garlic clove and a tomato, rub them on the bread, then drizzle olive oil and sprinkle salt.
+Simple, but so good.
 This spot is all about meat and timeless Catalan cuisine.
 Our top pick?
-The lamb chops – an absolute must-try!
+The lamb chops are an absolute must-try!

 San Feliu de Boada, Costa Brava